Iron He-triplet signatures of shocks in the hottest galaxy clusters. Z/W line ratio, line broadening, and electron-ion temperature equilibration: Model

 The evolution of $T_{\rm e}$, $T_{\rm p}$, and $T_Z$ in our illustrative model is shown in Fig.~\ref{f:coulomb}.
 As expected, for pure Coulomb collisions, $T_Z$ approaches $T_{\rm p}$ on a timescale $t_{Z,p}$, which is an order of magnitude shorter than that of the electrons and ions equilibration.
 The corresponding value of $\tau_{Z,p}=t_{Z,p} n_e\approx t_{Z,p} n_p\lesssim 10^{12} \,{\rm cm^{-3}s}$, while $\tau_{e,p}\sim 10^{13} \,{\rm cm^{-3}s}$.
 As we see below (Sect.~\ref{s:nei}), the typical value of $\tau_{\rm CIE}$ needed to establish ionization equilibrium is of the same order as $\tau_{Z,p}$ and smaller than $\tau_{e,p}$.
 This means that for $\tau\gtrsim 10^{12}\,{\rm cm^{-3}s}$, the ion fractions will be close to the CIE and will follow the $T_e(t)$ evolution.
-The observed spectra (for these values of $\tau$ can, therefore, be represented as a superposition of CIE spectra with different plasma temperatures.
+The observed spectra (for these values of $\tau$) can, therefore, be represented as a superposition of CIE spectra with different plasma temperatures.
 However, the thermal line width of ions is set by $T_{Z}$, which can be larger than $T_{e}$ up to $\tau\sim 10^{13}\,{\rm cm^{-3}s}$.
 Therefore, the measured line width might be erroneously attributed to turbulence if only the iron lines are seen (one needs at least two elements with different masses to differentiate between turbulence and thermal broadening).
 We return to this issue in Sect.~\ref{s:diagnostic}.

 We note that Coulomb collisionality is unlikely to govern all equilibration processes in the ICM.
 Magnetic fields can effectively increase the rate of ion-electron collisions via scattering from plasma instabilities \citep{schekochihin2006} or anisotropic transport along field lines \citep{kunz2011}.
 A reduced effective viscosity below the Coulomb level has been detected in the ICM via the suppression of Kelvin-Helmholtz instabilities in cold fronts \citep[e.g.,][]{2007PhR...443....1M,zuhone2016} and via the extension of density fluctuations power spectra into the viscous regime \citep{zhuravleva2019,heinrich2024}.
-Thus, the actual isotropisation rate is likely to lie somewhere between cases A and B. This, however, does not necessarily mean that the temperature equilibration rate is also enhanced.
+Thus, the actual isotropisation rate is likely to lie somewhere between cases A and B. This, however, does not necessarily mean that the temperature equilibration rate is also enhanced since the latter requires a transfer of energy from heavier to lighter particles (from ions to electrons) rather than the randomization of particles' velocities and the momentum exchange.